Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int * p, q, r;
 ```

 after preprocessing.
 Unfortunately, only `p` is a pointer: `q` and `r` are ordinary integer variables.
-Type definitions don’t have this problem.
+Type definitions don't have this problem.

-Second, `typedef` names are subject to the same scope rules as variables; a `typedef` name defined inside a function body wouldn’t be recognized outside the function.
+Second, `typedef` names are subject to the same scope rules as variables; a `typedef` name defined inside a function body wouldn't be recognized outside the function.
 Macro names, on the other hand, are replaced by the preprocessor wherever they appear.

 </div>
 <!-- END: div -->